aaltonewmedia/physcomp.newmedia.dog/content/2024/heya-kwon/week-2/index.md

 2. NFC (Near Field Communication) tags - It would be interesting to use NFC tags to trigger sounds.
 I believe the tags would cause binary output.

 * Idea: Make a platform that plays certain sounds when certain objects (with NFC tags) are placed inside.
 For example, I could laser cut little pieces of Hawtu deck (https://en.wikipedia.org/wiki/Go-Stop) where each piece triggers a different sound.
 The combination of certain pieces also play a different sound.
 Hwatu means "fight with flowers", so it will be interesting to think of what sound to use since flowers are silent (to us).
+Another example is to create a small model of a house (using laser-cutted plywood) and make each chair in the house create a different sound.

 3. Temperature sensor - I enjoy the idea of sensing warmth (and life) using temperature sensor.
 I believe the temperature sensor data would be continuous.